Misc

 Wapsipinicon River (Troy Mills to Oxford Junction)

 River levels are low.
+Smallmouth Bass - Good.
+Use crankbaits or soft plastics along rocky areas with current.
 Walleye - Good: Try crankbaits or jig/crawler in deeper holes.

 For more information, contact the Lake Macbride Fisheries Station at 319-624-3615.